fr0st-iwnl/fontz/README.md

 # Installation
 > [!NOTE]
+> These are my personal fonts to make your designs look great.
+>
 > Use `git clone` instead of downloading the **ZIP** file from GitHub.
 > ```
 > git clone https://github.com/fr0st-iwnl/fontz.git